 - Or how to grow succulents, or how to eat a cleaner diet.

-- Whatever hobby you love… like crafting, woodworking, yoga, decorating… anything you’re interested in, you can be certain that other people are too.
+- Whatever you’re into, you can be certain that other people are too.

-But I’ve found that shifting my time from aimless Facebook and web surfing to building my blog is not only more satisfying, but profitable too.
+But I’ve found that shifting my time from aimless Facebook and web surfing to writing blog posts is not only more satisfying, but profitable too.